The Association of Southeast Asian Nations

 Committee description:

-ADVANCED COMMITTEE
+BEGINNER COMMITTEE

 The Association of Southeast Asian Nations (ASEAN) was established to promote regional peace, stability, and economic growth.
 This committee operates within a landscape of shifting geopolitical dynamics and complex economic challenges that test the unity and goals of ASEAN.
 Through strategic dialogue and cooperative efforts, delegates are tasked with developing innovative solutions that enhance stability and prosperity for ASEAN member states in the face of these challenges.